scolecite/mica-gd355/lectures/w2-adv-drawing.md

 endShape(CLOSE);
 ```
-Notice that if you draw a main shape clockwise, then your contour should be drawn counter-clockwise.
+Notice that if you draw a main shape clockwise, then your contour *must* be drawn counter-clockwise.
 Look at [this example](http://codepen.io/cdaein/pen/JENxOm).

-*Exercise: Draw a letter that has a counter.*
+*Exercise: Draw a shape that has a counter.*

 ## Arc
 You can draw part of an ellipse or arc. `arc()` function needs quite a few parameters.
 ```js
 arc(centerX, centerY, width, height, startAngle, endAngle);
 ```
-By default, p5.js uses radians to measure angles.
+By default, p5.js uses *radians* to measure angles.
 The radian measurements are based on &pi; (pi), the ratio of a circle's circumference to its diameter. &pi; is approximately 3.141592.
 0 degree is equal to 0 radians, and 180 degree is equal to 2&pi; radians.
 See [this animation](https://en.wikipedia.org/wiki/File:Circle_radians.gif).
 So, if you want to draw a quarter (90 degree) circle, you will say:
 ```js
 arc(width/2, height/2, 100, 100, 0, PI/2);
 ```